 What can I see and do at FMG?

-Wander through Michigan’s largest tropical conservatory, five indoor theme gardens, outdoor gardens – including a Japanese Garden and Michigan Farm Garden – nature trails, sculpture galleries and more.
-The permanent sculpture collection features nearly 300 works from classic and contemporary masters of the form.
-Many sculptures are uniquely sited in natural environments around the Gardens.
-Guide tours are available.
-The Frederik Meijer Gardens & Sculpture Park also hosts an annual summer concert series, a dazzling holiday exhibit, an annual butterfly exhibition and more.
+Wander through Michigan’s largest tropical conservatory, five indoor theme gardens and beautiful outdoor spaces including an authentic Japanese Garden, Michigan Farm Garden and Children’s Garden plus wetlands and waterfalls.
+More than 200 permanent sculptures from classic and contemporary masters are sited in natural environments around the grounds.
+Guided tours are available.
+Frederik Meijer Gardens & Sculpture Park also hosts America’s largest temporary butterfly exhibition each spring, an annual summer concert series and dazzling holiday exhibits along with a rotating schedule of special sculpture and horticulture shows.

 Is Frederik Meijer Gardens & Sculpture Park good for kids?